longturn/freeciv21/docs/Getting/Manuals/client-manual.rst

 The following buttons are available on the :guilabel:`Start Screen`:

 * :guilabel:`Start New Game` -- Start a new single player game.
 See `Start New Game`_ below.
-* :guilabel:`Connect to Network Game` -- Connect to a LongTurn mutliplayer game or one you host yourself.
+* :guilabel:`Connect to Network Game` -- Connect to a Longturn mutliplayer game or one you host yourself.
 See `Connect to Network Game`_ below.
 * :guilabel:`Load Saved Game` -- Load a previously saved single player game.
 See `Load Saved Game`_ below.
 * :guilabel:`Start Scenario Game` -- Start a single player scenario game.
 See `Start Scenario Game`_ below.